Future Aircrew Training Program

 List of Qualified Suppliers

-In December 2018, Canada established a list of Qualified Suppliers that demonstrated their ability to meet Canada’s needs, as defined in the Invitation to Qualify.
+On December 10, 2018, Canada established a list of Qualified Suppliers that demonstrated their ability to meet Canada’s needs, as defined in the Invitation to Qualify.

 The list of Qualified Suppliers includes the following respondents (in alphabetical order):